altyi/Jetson-WorkingLog/flash_jetson_nvme.md

 	- `<rootdev>` can be set to `"mmcblk0p1"` or `"internal"` for booting from internal \
 	  device or `"external"`, `"sda1"` or `"nvme0n1p1"` for booting from external device

+ Taken from /tools/kernel_flash/README_initrd_flash.txt (Workflow 3: How to flash to an external storage)